kotori-y/Scopy/README.md

 LipinskiRule(Disposed='Accepted', nViolate=1)
 ```

-The filed 'Disposed' is meant molecular state after rule applied.
-'Accepted' means obey the rule. attribute 'nViolated' means the number of violated requirement of a rule.
+The filed 'Disposed' means molecular state after a rule applied.
+'Accepted' means obeying the rule.
+The attribute 'nViolated' means the number of violated requirement of this rule.

-If you want to get specific properties suggested in rule, you could pass the <code>True</code>  to Parameter 'detail'(default: False)
+If you want to get specific properties suggested in a rule, you could pass the <code>True</code>  to Parameter 'detail'(default: False)

 ```python
 >>> res = rulesfilter.CheckLipinskiRule(mol,detail=True)